 Safe Families has also enjoyed constructive dialogue with leaders of other faiths about the strength and possibilities of the Safe Families model for supporting families in need.

 Safe Families for Children partners with local authorities, working hand-in-hand with the children’s social care teams responsible for assessing the needs of children and families, and for finding them the tailored and timely support that they need.
-We are currently accepting referrals from local authorities in the North East, Midlands, Greater Manchester, Mersey, the South Coast, Wales and Scotland.
+We are currently accepting referrals from local authorities in the North East & Cumbria, Midlands & S. Yorkshire, North West, South and South West, Wales and Scotland.